End of Life Hospice Professional (Whoa!? Huh? End of life, like Death? Yup.)

 your love letters and high school school angst poetry.
 But hey, the kinds of information security

-information asset protection schemes we build could be kicked in to protect those, too.
+information asset protection schemes we build could be kicked into data streams to protect those, too.
 We're working on

-keepin' your privacy and financial records and what not as private as you'd like.
-So that's my primary
+keepin' your privacy and financial records and what not as private as you'd like, so that you don't have to think about it.

 Handwriting Analysis Professional